zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 # How much do you post to social networks?
 ## Is there anything posted here that you don't have someplace else?
 - Also, don't forget images that other people have taken of you.
-- Apparently this one was posted by a friend in 2009.
+- Apparently this photo was posted by a friend in 2009 when we visited Lambeau Field together.
 - Not every social network stays around.
 If you want to keep stuff, you can't bank on it existing forever.
 - Myspace, might actually be able to be resurrected, though.